Gastric Bypass Recovery Time Off Work & Things You Can’t Do

 Being Diligent in Following Your Exercise Plan

 Spending the majority of time during the week at work can make it hard to fit in time to exercise.
 It is crucial after gastric bypass surgery for your ongoing recovery and weight loss success to persevere in this area.
 You may need to look for creative ways to get in as much exercise during the workday as you can.
-You may have to modify your previous routine and get up earlier or work out in the evenings.
-You may have to get a bit creative and park further away than you normally do so you have to walk a bit more, take the stairs instead of the elevator, or take a walk at lunch.
+Get up earlier or work out in the evenings.
+Park further away than you normally do so you have to walk a bit more, take the stairs instead of the elevator, or take a walk at lunch.

 Your Energy and Motivation Level

-After major surgery patients routinely experience fatigue both mentally and physically.
+After major surgery, patients routinely experience fatigue both mentally and physically.
 This is one of the most challenging elements after having surgery and it will take time before returning to pre-surgery energy and motivation levels.
-Patients may be fully recovered physically but it may take several more weeks or months to regain their mental and psychological energy.
+It may take several more weeks or months for patients to regain their mental and psychological energy, even though they have fully recovered physically.

 Work-Related Stress